asyncapi/website/pages/docs/concepts/asyncapi-document/define-payload.md

 ## Schema formats

-Default schema that you use is AsyncAPI schema.
-You can also use different schema formats, like JSON Schema, Avro, OpenAPI Schema, Protobuf and others.
-To use different schema formats you need to specify in your AsyncAPI document what schema you want to use.
+The default schema in an AsyncAPI document is the AsyncAPI schema itself.
+However, you can choose from other formats like JSON Schema, Avro, OpenAPI Schema, Protobuf, and more.
+Remember to indicate in your AsyncAPI document which schema format you're using.

-You specify format of the schema inside the `payload` field.
-Type of the information you can put in `payload` can be described as tuple.
-This means that if you use AsyncAPI Schema, `payload` must represent a reference or the payload schema definition like described in previous sections.
+You specify the format of the schema inside the `payload` field.
+The type of information you can put in `payload` can be described as a tuple.
+(A tuple is an ordered sequence of elements that can't be changed during a program's execution.)

+When using AsyncAPI Schema, the `payload` must represent a reference or the payload schema definition as described in previous sections.

-In case you use different formats `payload` field consists of `payload.schemaFormat` and `payload.schema`.
+If you're using various formats, the `payload` field should include both `payload.schemaFormat` and `payload.schema`.
 For example:
 ```yaml
   payload:
     schemaFormat: application/vnd.apache.avro;version=1.9.0